Risk-averse Fair Multi-class Classification: Numerical method for solving the two-stage problem

-The core of this method is the regularized decomposition method, where a risk measure on the recourse replaces the ordinary expected value.
-A multi-cut method is used to approximate the risk measure. \begin{theorem} The regularized multi-cut method generates a sequence $\{w^k\}$ which converges to an optimal solution $\vartheta^*$ of problem \eqref{p:first-stage}.
-Furthermore, the optimal value of the master problem \eqref{p:rd-rgmaster} converges to the optimal systemic classification risk $\varrho^*_{\rm sys}=\varrho_{\rm o}[R(\vartheta^*)]$ and $\lim_{k\rightarrow \infty}\|\vartheta^{k+1}-w^k\| = 0.$ \end{theorem} \begin{proof} First, we observe that the second stage problem \eqref{p:second-stage} is always solvable and, hence, the two-stage problem has a complete recourse.
-Therefore the domain of the functions $R_i(\vartheta)$ is the entire space $\Rb^{n+1}$ and the random variable $R(\vartheta)$ is bounded, which entails that the systemic risk is always finite.
+Now, we show the convergence of the method. \begin{theorem} The regularized multi-cut method generates a sequence $\{w^k\}$ which converges to an optimal solution $\vartheta^*$ of problem \eqref{p:first-stage}--\eqref{p:second-stage}.
+Furthermore, the optimal solutions $\{\alpha^k\}$ of the master problem \eqref{p:rd-rgmaster} converge to the optimal classification risk value $\varrho^*_{\rm sys}=\varrho_{\rm o}[R(\vartheta^*)]$ and $\lim_{k\rightarrow \infty}\|\vartheta^{k+1}-w^k\| = 0.$ \end{theorem} \begin{proof} First, we observe that the second stage problem \eqref{p:second-stage} is always solvable and, hence, the two-stage problem has a complete recourse.
+Therefore, the domain of the functions $R_i(\vartheta)$ is the entire space $\Rb^{N(n+1)}$ and the random variable $R(\vartheta)$ is bounded, which entails that the systemic risk is always finite.
+The regularization term in the objective function of the first-stage problem \eqref{p:first-stage}, makes the objective coercive.
+Hence, the first stage problem is also solvable and the entire two-stage classification problem has an optimal solution.
 Due to the proximal term, the objective function of problem \eqref{p:rd-rgmaster} has compact level sets.
-Hence the master problem is always solvable.
-After solving the second stage problem for all classes, we obtain all subgradients $g_i^k$ ,$i=1,\dots N$ necessary for the cutting plane approximation of the function $R_i(\cdot)$.
-The approximation of the systemic risk measure by cutting place uses the separate approximations of $R_i(\cdot)$.
-Therefore, the convergence of our method follows by the convergence properties of the regularized decomposition method for two stage problems described in \cite{ruszczynski1986regularized}.
-We only need to argue that the assumptions made there are satisfied: existence of an optimal solution and the existence of an uniform bound $C$ such that $\|g_{ij}^k\| \le C$ for all $k=1,2,\dots$ and all $i,j=1,\dots,N$.
+Hence, the master problem is always solvable.
+After solving the second stage problem for all classes, we obtain all subgradients $g_i^k,$ $i\in\Jc$ necessary for the cutting plane approximation of the respective functions $R_i(\cdot)$.
+The approximation of the systemic risk measure by cutting planes uses the separate approximations of $R_i(\cdot)$.
+Therefore, the convergence of our method follows by the convergence properties of the regularized decomposition method for two-stage problems described in \cite{ruszczynski1986regularized}.
+We only need argue that the assumptions made there are satisfied: existence of an optimal solution and the existence of an uniform bound $C$ such that $\|g_{ij}^k\| \le C$ for all $k=1,2,\dots$ and all $i,j\in\Jc$.
 Due to the complete recourse and the fact that the risk measure is the support function of a compact closed set (by its dual representation), we conclude that an optimal solution the two-stage problem exists.
 The only situation, in which the uniform boundedness of the vectors $g_{ij}^k$ may be violated is when $\vartheta^k$ is a boundary point of the domain of $R(\cdot)$.
 Since the domain is the entire space, we infer that this assumption is satisfied as well. \end{proof}